openpnp/openpnp/Vision-Solutions.md

 ## Calibration Secondary Fiducial

-Camera calibration also requires looking at a secondary fiducial at different height (Z level).
+Preliminary camera calibration also requires looking at a secondary fiducial at different height (Z level).
 This will provide the calibration algorithm with the needed 3D/spacial information to determine the true focal length of the lens and the optical position of the camera in space.

 The secondary fiducial should be placed close to the primary fiducial (see previous section), but on an elevated (or lowered) level in Z. The fiducial may be out of focus, but the blur should not go all the way across.
 In the illustration below the middle one is still good, the right one not.